 If you or a loved one is facing a DUI charge, speak with a trusted DUI defense attorney as soon as possible.
 The expert lawyers at the Aron Law Firm are here to protect your rights, not only by helping you fairly obtain a restricted license but also by potentially reducing or completely eliminating your DUI charges altogether.
 Our legal team may investigate your case in detail and work to build you a robust defense.
 We are well-versed in DUI defense law and may help you avoid the consequences that stem from this offense.

 At the Aron Law Firm, we understand what you are dealing with and have experience protecting clients from a wide variety of criminal charges.
 We take a client-centered approach to help make the legal process as painless as possible.
-To speak with a criminal defense attorney, schedule a free consultation by giving us a call at (805) 618-1768 or by completing our online contact form today.
+To speak with a criminal defense attorney, schedule a consultation by giving us a call at (805) 500-7536 or by completing our online contact form today.